Bre-X: Aftermath

 By May, Bre-X faced a number of lawsuits and angry investors who had lost billions.
 Among the major losers were three Canadian public sector organizations: The Ontario Municipal Employees Retirement Board (loss of $45 million), the Caisse de dépôt et placement du Québec, the Quebec Public Sector Pension fund ($70 million), and the Ontario Teachers' Pension Plan ($100 million).
 There was fallout in the Canadian financial sector also; the fraud proved a major embarrassment for Peter Munk, the head of Barrick Gold, as well as for the then-head of the Toronto Stock Exchange (resulting in his ousting by 1999), and began a tumultuous realignment of the Canadian stock exchanges.

-Bre-X went bankrupt November 5, 1997 although some of its subsidiaries continued until 2003.
+Bre-X declared bankruptcy on November 5, 1997 although some of its subsidiaries continued until 2003.

 Walsh moved to the Bahamas in 1998, still professing his innocence.
 Two masked gunmen broke into his home in Nassau, tying him up, and threatened to shoot him unless he turned over all his money.
 The incident ended peacefully but three weeks later, on June 4, 1998, Walsh died of a brain aneurysm.

 In 1999 the Royal Canadian Mounted Police (RCMP) announced it was ending its investigation without laying criminal charges against anyone.
 Critics charged that the RCMP was underfunded and understaffed to handle complex criminal fraud cases, and also charged that Canadian laws in this area were inadequate.
 However, despite the dropping of criminal charges, civil class action suits against Bre-X directors, advising financial firms and Kilborn continued.